 The art of songwriting is an intriguing subject.
 Some people can write melodies but struggle with lyrics.
 For others, writing down wonderful lyrics comes effortlessly, but they simply cannot find a melody in their head for it.
 And there are many who claim to be able to do both but fail miserably at one or the other.
 The truth is that writing a hit song isn't easy.
 If it were, we'd all be doing it!

 Luckily, there is no right and wrong when it comes to writing a song.
-There are, however, certain guidelines you can follow if you want to try your hand at writing a hit song.
+There are, however, certain guidelines, or a sort of recipe, you can follow if you want to try your hand at writing a hit song.
 This "formula", so to speak, will put you in a better position to refine your craft as you work on creating your own sound.

 Here are 10 tips that can make the process a little bit easier and guide you towards writing a hit song: